Dre Campbell Farm

 1. Tomatoes

-Tomatoes are everyone’s go-to to add to salads, sandwiches, or simply satisfy a bout of hunger at snack time.
+Tomatoes are everyone’s go-to for adding to salads and sandwiches or satisfying a bout of hunger at snack time.

-To keep them growing healthy and strong, consider vegetables that grow well together with tomatoes.
+To keep tomato plants healthy, consider companion vegetables that grow well with them.
 These tomato companion plants include onions, sage, borage, lettuce, parsley, and carrots.

-Other planting buddies include mint, asparagus, rosemary, and basil.
+Other planting companions include mint, asparagus, rosemary, and basil.
 Marigold also works wonders [1].
 However, be sure to keep tomatoes away from the potatoes.

 2. Spinach

-Spinach is a nutrient-dense leafy vegetable good in a variety of culinary dishes.
-It thrives well when grown near squash and onions.
+Spinach is a nutrient-dense leafy vegetable that can be used in various culinary dishes.
+It thrives when grown near squash and onions.

-You can also plant it beneath taller vegetables such as beans, radishes, and celery.
-This will help protect it from the harsh rays of direct sunlight.
+You can also plant it beneath taller vegetables like beans, radishes, and celery.
+Doing so will help protect it from the harsh rays of direct sunlight.

 3. Raspberries

 Raspberries are a sweet treat on a summer night.
-Unfortunately, they are susceptible to a variety of pests and fungal diseases [2].
+Unfortunately, they are susceptible to various pests and fungal diseases [2].

-To prevent this from happening, plant marigolds, garlic, nasturtiums, and turnips among your raspberry bushes.
+To help prevent this, plant marigolds, garlic, nasturtiums, and turnips among your raspberry bushes.
 However, keep them away from eggplant, tomatoes, peppers, blackberries, and potatoes.

 4. Strawberries

-Moreover, growing thyme near the strawberry patch will aid in keeping worms away.
+Moreover, growing thyme near the strawberry patch will help keep worms away.

 5. Corn

 Fresh corn from the garden is a favorite at picnics and barbecues.
-Luckily, it isn’t too picky when it comes to pairing with other vegetables.
+Luckily, it pairs well with many other garden vegetables.

-Crops such as melons, cucumbers, peas, beans, lettuce, potatoes, and squash all make for good neighbors.
+Crops such as melons, cucumbers, peas, beans, lettuce, potatoes, and squash make good neighbors.

 6. Squash

 Squash neighbors such as radishes, beets, beans, corn, peas, and carrots do well together.
-However, do not put them near Brassicas or potatoes.
+However, please do not put them near brassicas or potatoes.

 7. Cucumbers